chr1st1ank/floorplan-card/README.md

 ## Replacing ha-floorplan
 This custom card was written as a replacement for [ha-floorplan](https://github.com/pkozul/ha-floorplan).
-It focuses on the core functionality, though.
+It focuses on the core functionality though.
 So if you only use ha-floorplan for assigning state-dependent css classes e.g. to assign a different color to opened or closed windows or illuminated lights or to print sensor values onto the picture, you can use this custom card as a drop-in replacement.